SK-SCMLab/Descriptive-Inferential-analysis-for-Manufacturing-operations-using-Excel/README.md

                    1. No correlation between pressure and thickness
                    2. Weak negative correlation between temperature and thickness
-                   3. No correlation between speed and thickness
+                   3. No correlation between speed and thickness **Conclusion**: 1.
+Temperature and Speed show no influence
+                   2. Pressure has the brief impact comparatively on final thickness of the steel
+                   3. The regression model is not strong enough to be statistically significant at 95% confidence.
+Hence, the model may be acceptable at 90% confidence

+2. *Situation: